 That, coupled with a probable decrease in consumer spending due to economic uncertainty and loss of consumer confidence, exacerbates the economic downturn.
 Therefore, the fallout from a natural disaster almost surely negatively affects a nation’s currency by weakening its economic foundation and reducing its overall economic output.

 The impacts of climate-related natural disasters on currencies are complex and vary across countries.
-These events can lead to an instantaneous drop in the production of exports, potentially causing real currency appreciation through the terms-of-trade effect 35.
+These events can lead to an instantaneous drop in export production, potentially causing real currency appreciation through the terms-of-trade effect.

 However, a permanent reduction in export productivity or updated beliefs about the frequency of such disasters can depreciate the real exchange rate.
 The forward-looking effect, due to changes in expectations of future losses, and the impact effect, resulting from productivity decline, are both significant factors in currency valuation.